 Finally, couples should keep in mind that a surviving spouse can legally modify any agreed-upon beneficiaries.
 In other words, if spouses A and B agreed to exclude estranged cousin C from their wills, spouse A could go back on that promise, naming cousin C as the sole heir following spouse B’s death.
 If a spouse wishes to prevent this potential outcome, then she can set up a revocable living trust.
 This instrument would allow the surviving spouse to use the deceased spouse’s share of assets during her lifetime, but not to modify the intended beneficiaries.

 Clearly, every couple would be wise to discuss who should receive their property after both spouses have passed.
 Trusts and estates law firms can help child-free couples sort out these matters and more.

 If you are in a child-free marriage or long-term relationship, writing a will can help ensure that your final wishes will be honored after your death.
 The Houston estate planning law firm of McCulloch & Miller, PLLC has extensive experience in working with child-free couples to draft comprehensive wills and other legal instruments as needed.
 Every day, we help couples like you sort out their final wishes and then translate those wishes into airtight wills.
 With families of our own, we understand that these matters can be uncomfortable to broach.
 We, therefore, approach each case with sensitivity, reading each individual situation to gently guide couples toward peace of mind.
-Call 713-333-8900 to get started today with a free consultation.
+Call 713-333-8900 to get started today with a consultation.